 5) Connectors do Not Need to be Crimped – Those little metal connectors that are designed to be crimped have a terrible habit of coming loose as well as breaking the little copper wires in the conductor making a weak joint as well as one that does not conduct as well as it should.
 They easily let air and moisture in which causes corrosion and that leads to poor and broken connections.

 |*1) soldering Pencil – Something around 25 to 40 watts would probably be fine for most electrical work.
 You don’t need a huge soldering gun to do electrical work.
 A little smaller is actually better than too big, as we shall see.
 Get a brand-named pencil so that down the line you will still be able to get replacement tips for it.
 A chisel tip as seen in the pictures that follow is best for most work but you might also need a pointed tip for more delicate work.
-Those old soldering guns are nice for making battery cables, but are generally too large for what we are doing. it would be like using a sledge hammer to make a picture frame- it would have to be a REALLY big picture frame!
+Those old soldering guns are nice for making battery cables but are generally too large for what we are doing. it would be like using a sledge hammer to make a picture frame- it would have to be a REALLY big picture frame!

 There are also cordless, rechargeable soldering irons available.
 They generally run about $35-75 or so.
-Although these cost substantially more than a corded iron, and the replacement tips are more expensive as well, there is no cord to get in the way when working and they can be carried along on trips.
+Although these costs substantially more than a corded iron, and the replacement tips are more expensive as well, there is no cord to get in the way when working and they can be carried along on trips.
 These generally have a built-in light as well making repairs at night easier.
 I normally loosen the lamp so that it does not light, so the battery lasts longer in use.

 There are soldering tools that are actually little, refillable, butane-powered torches with a soldering tip at the end which is heated by the flame.
-As they are about the size of a fat ball point pen, they are another good way to get a portable soldering tool.
+As they are about the size of a fat ballpoint pen, they are another good way to get a portable soldering tool.
 These generally are available for less cost than the rechargeable irons mentioned above.
 I have used electric irons to solder around a gas tank on an automobile- something that I would never consider with one of these.

 And a soldering Pencil Holder – Most soldering pencils come with a holder, or a rest as seen here, but if not, get one.
-These metal stands are very handy and will help avoid melted parts, burned hands and work surfaces.
+These metal stands are very handy and will help avoid melted parts, burned hands, and work surfaces.

-*2) solder – Resin core solder is what you want.
+*2) solder – Rosin core solder is what you want.
 NEVER use acid core solder on electrical components.
 The acid will stick around and continue to eat into components and wiring well after the soldering job is over.

-It use to be that a standard part of a soldering kit was a little tub of flux.
+It used to be that a standard part of a soldering kit was a little tub of flux.
 This paste would be spread on the joint ahead of time to help clean the joint chemically as it was heated by the iron.
 It was necessary as flux-core solder was unavailable.
-If your wires are clean and you are using a quality, resin core solder, additional flux is not necessary.
+If your wires are clean and you are using a quality, rosin core solder, additional flux is not necessary.